-12. Tamper-Evident Labels
+12 Tamper-Evident Labels

-After testing, the Crypto Officer must apply Tamper-Evident Labels (TELs) to the Wireless Access Point.
-When applied properly, the TELs allow the Crypto Officer to detect the opening of the device, or physical access to restricted ports (i.e. the serial console port).
-Aruba Networks provides FIPS 140 designated TELs which have met the physical security testing requirements for tamper evident labels under the FIPS 140-2 Standard.
+After testing, the Crypto Officer must apply Tamper-Evident Labels (TELs) to the Access Point (AP).
+When applied properly, the TELs allow the Crypto Officer to detect the opening of the device, or physical access to restricted ports like the serial console port (on the bottom of the device).
+Aruba Networks provides FIPS 140-2 designated TELs which have met the physical security testing requirements for tamper evident labels under the FIPS 140-2 Standard.
 TELs are not endorsed by the Cryptographic Module Validation Program (CMVP).